States Give New Parents Baby Boxes To Encourge Safe Sleep Habits

 With a running time of 15 to 20 minutes, the videos reflect the American Academy of Pediatrics safe sleep guidelines, which includes advice to put babies to sleep alone on a firm mattress, with no toys or soft bedding in the crib.

-Ryan Stimpert, a mother of twins in Cleveland, received some of the first baby boxes in the Ohio program, which launched this month.
+Kyle Stimpert, a mother of twins in Cleveland, received some of the first baby boxes in the Ohio program, which launched this month.
 She says she would have been a lot less anxious if she'd had them when her son and daughter came home from the hospital in December.
 "You don't have to research, you don't have to text a friend, you just know it's a safe place," the 36-year-old says.

 The Baby Box Co. says its boxes are tested to meet Consumer Product Safety Commission standards for bassinets, although they aren't yet subject to mandatory safety standards.
 In most cases, the baby box can be used for the first six months of life.
 The risk of SIDS is greatest between two and four months.